Julian Bond: Reflections from the Frontlines of the Civil Rights Movement: Filming locations

 The principal interviews with Bond used in the film were conducted at Sixth & I Synagogue in Washington D.C., and at the University of Virginia in Charlottesville.
 Additional filming was done at the Lincoln Memorial in Washington, D.C.

 Release

 Julian Bond first screened at the Virginia Film Festival on November 4, 2012, at the Nau Auditorium, on grounds at the University of Virginia, followed by screening the following year as part of "A Living Legend: The University of Virginia Honors Julian Bond".
 It has since screened at multiple film festivals and events, including a 2014 Black History Month screening at the Jefferson-Madison Regional Library.
 Two years later it was shown at the British Academy as part of a retrospective "Civil Rights Documentary Cinema and the 1960s : Transatlantic Conversations on History, Race and Rights".
+The film was registered with the U.S. Copyright Office in 2025.

 Reception

 According to Giles Morris of the C-Ville Weekly, the gems of the film are the "off-guard moments" when Julian Bond relates to Montes-Bradley how Jim Crow was perceived by a child (himself) in the first half of the 1950s.
 Patricia Ann Owens of the School Library Journal was also favorable, noting that Julian Bond was classroom friendly and powerful.